fyngyrz/aa_macro/mtm.md

 This line has link next [My Link](http://fyngyrz.com) and then more text.

 Whereas this line has an image next ![My Image](http://fyngyrz.com/images/beachflag.png) and then additional text

+And this is a raw url http://datapipe-blackbeltsystems.com right back there